 It didn’t take smart security cameras long to become a firm fixture of the smart home.
-From the get go they’ve worked like a charm, not only working as a replacement for traditional security cameras, but offering people a way to check what's going on at home, use as a pet camera, or as a supercharged smart baby monitor.
+Whether it's for security, or just a way to check what's going on at home, a pet camera, or as a supercharged smart baby monitor, Wi-Fi home cameras are a versatile option.

-Here, we’ve picked out six good smart home security cameras.
+Here, we’ve reviewed seven of the best smart home security cameras.
 These are all cameras that we’ve spent time living with, so rest assured that we know them inside out.

 Smart home cameras: Things to consider